LiamInJapan/LiamInJapan.github.io/_posts/2016-01-06-a-data-driven-portfolio.markdown

 Luckily it turns out its not that massively different from native mobile application development. :)

 - Gamified CPD (Continued Professional Development)
 As a professional [software engineer][ukspec] and aspiring [Chartered Engineer][ceng wiki] I aim to engage in Continued Professional Development (e.g. to constantly strive to update my knowledge portfolio).
 As was once said by Mary Poppins *“In every job that must be done, there is an element of fun.
-You find the fun and 'snap', the job's a game.”*; my attempt at finding the game in this is to create a skill sheet that I can level up.
+You find the fun and 'snap', the job's a game”*; my attempt at finding the game in this is to create a skill sheet that I can level up.
 If I can be compelled to grind to gain levels in an RPG, perhaps I can use some of these motivational tricks to "grind" at real-life skills.

 Potential Uses of a Data-Driven Portfolio
 -----------------------------------------